-After trips were distributed and assigned to the two networks, daily volumes in the No-Build network were subtracted from the corresponding link volumes in the Build (Widen NC 54) network.
+After trips were distributed and assigned to the two networks, daily volumes in the No-Build network were subtracted from the corresponding link volumes in the Build (widen NC 54) network.
 Results are summarized in Figure 13.
-Where the NC 54 widening increases traffic volumes (by diverting from other routes), links are shaded red and given bandwidths corresponding to the magnitude of the increase.
-Where the widening reduces traffic volumes, links are shaded blue and assigned bandwidths corresponding to the magnitude of the decrease.
+Where traffic volumes are higher in the Build scenario (due to diversion from other routes), links are shaded red and given bandwidths corresponding to the magnitude of the increase.
+Where traffic volumes are lower in the Build scenario, links are shaded blue and assigned bandwidths corresponding to the magnitude of the decrease.
 Changes in daily traffic volumes are indicated on representative links.
 Changes of less than 100 vehicles/day are not represented.
-Volumes for West Main Street and NC 54 Bypass were adjusted to compensate for the model's overassignment of traffic to West Main Street (discussed above).
+Volumes for West Main Street and NC 54 Bypass were adjusted to compensate for the model's over-assignment of traffic to West Main Street (discussed above).
 An 80%/20% (4:1) split between NC 54 Bypass and West Main Street was assumed.

-A comparison of the daily volumes from the 2045 Build and No-Build scenarios west of Old Fayetteville Road is shown in Figure 14 to illustrate the level of induced vehicle demand from widening.
-Historical volumes and the 1% and 1.5% annual volume growth rates are displayed, and the capacity of a 2-lane roadway is included to provide context of the roadway's current and anticipated performance.
+A comparison of the daily volumes from the 2045 Build and No-Build scenarios west of Old Fayetteville Road is shown in Figure 14 to illustrate the shifts in network traffic assignments associated with the widening, according to the TRM.
+Historical volumes and 1% and 1.5% annual volume growth rates are displayed, and the typical capacities of a 2-lane roadway and a 4-lane divided roadway are indicated to provide context for the road's current and anticipated performance.